kmirzavaziri/hAssembler/README.md

 python3 tester.py
 ```

-It will generate a complete set of tests and compare this python code with the online refrence for all tests.
+it will generate a complete set of tests and compare this python code with the online refrence for all tests.
 If you want to see the generated tests, use

 ```
 python3 testGen.py {id}
 ```

 where `{id}` is a number in `range(18)`, specifying the test-case id.
-Once you executed the command, the result is available in `testGened.asm`.
+Once you executed the command, the result is available in `testGened.asm` file.
 For generating all test-cases at once, use

 ```
 python3 testGen.py